 Ad extensions are additional pieces of information about your business, like a phone number or a link to a specific page on your website, you can add to your ads.
 Ad extensions are free to add to your ads, with the usual charges for any clicks you get.
 Including ad extensions can improve the visibility of your ads, which can lead to more clicks and improve your ROI.
-Ad extensions currently available from Bing Ads include: Location Extension, Call Extension, Sitelink Extension, Product Extension, App Extension, and Image Extension.
+Ad extensions currently available from Bing Ads include: Location Extension, Call Extension, Sitelink Extension, App Extension, Image Extension, Callout Extension, and Review Extension.

 When you enable a Location Extension, you can choose to show the address of your business location that is closest to the customer and also include a local phone number.
 Better yet, if the customer is viewing your ad on a smartphone, they can click that number to give you a call.